-At the Annual General Meeting, the members present re-elected Jeff Davies as Chair of the Group, Adrian Golland as its Membership Secretary and Sue Haworth as the Treasurer.
+At the Annual General Meeting on 22 May 2018, the members present re-elected Jeff Davies as Chair of the Group, Adrian Golland as its Membership Secretary and Sue Haworth as the Treasurer.
 Preva Crossley and Adrian Schofield were re-appointed as members of the Executive Committee.

 There are still some unfilled vacancies.
 These are for the positions of Deputy Chair and Secretary of the Group and three places on the Executive Committee.
 The Chair agreed to fulfil the duties of Secretary until an appointment can be made.

 On Tuesday 9 May 2017, Group Officers met with Northern’s Central Region Director Liam Sumpter and other Northern staff members to discuss the current proposals for Bolton in the new, restructured May 2018 timetable.
 The changes applied across the whole Northern region and were to be made possible by the availability of new trains and the cascade of existing trains following electrification in Northern and elsewhere.
 The changes were part of the “transformation” required under the new franchise agreement and were designed to increase the number of trains and provide new additional services.

 The Group Officers felt that the proposals for Bolton as currently drawn up would not achieve those things and doubted that they would adequately address the gross overcrowding problems.
 A detailed discussion took place about the draft timetable and what it could mean in practice.
 Northern explained the limitations under which they had to operate, while stressing the importance of the Bolton line and its services to them.
 They also stressed that the current proposals were only a first draft.